PepsRyuu/nollup/README.md

 ## Configuration

-You can use a configuration file as alternative to CLI flags or to compliement them.
+You can use a configuration file as alternative to CLI flags or to complement them.

 Configuration files are read using [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).